stonkpotato/mathematisms/_posts/2024-08-18-monskys-theorem.md

 The astute among you might have noticed a slight issue with our use of the $$2$$-adic metric, and that’s the fact that we’re assuming that $$a, b, c,$$ and $$d$$ are rational numbers.
 This isn’t necessarily a valid assumption, though - in fact, $$a$$ could very well be something like $$\frac{\sqrt{2}}{2}$$.
 So how are we supposed to use the $$2$$-adic norm now?

 Well, luckily for us, there’s a theorem that solves all of our problems.
-Essentially, the theorem states that there’s a unique norm over the real numbers that matches our desiblue $$2$$-adic norm for every rational number.
+Essentially, the theorem states that there’s a unique norm over the real numbers that matches our desired $$2$$-adic norm for every rational number.
 You can think of this as a sort of “extension” of the $$2$$-adic norm from the rationals to the reals.
 The details of the proof are pretty complicated (way more than could fit into a single blog post) - if you’re up for the challenge, there’s a proof in Lang’s algebra.

 So, how does this help us?
 Well, remember that we want to show that $$\|ad - bc\|$$ is not equal to $$\frac{2}{n}$$ for any odd $$n$$.
 Therefore, if we take the $$2$$-adic norm of both sides and show that those are not equal, we’re done!